icebob/moleculer-java-site/src/services.md

 });
 ```

-From the caller perspective does not matter the physical location of the Service.
+From the caller perspective does not matter the physical location of the `Service`.
-The "math.add" and "math.sub" Actions can be on other machine,
+The "math.add" and "math.sub" `Actions` can be on other machine,
 written in a different programming language.
 [Read more about Actions.](actions.html)